msu-cmse-courses/cmse495-FS25/Syllabus.md

 ## Academic honesty

 Intellectual integrity is the foundation of the scientific enterprise.
 In all instances, you must do your own work and give proper credit to all sources that you use in your papers and oral presentations – any instance of submitting another person’s work, ideas, or wording as your own counts as plagiarism.
 This includes failing to cite any direct quotations in your essays, research paper, class debate, or written presentation.
 The MSU College of Engineering adheres to the policies of academic honesty as specified in the General Student Regulations 1.0, Protection of Scholarship and Grades, and in the all-University statement on Integrity of Scholarship and Grades, which are included in Spartan Life: Student Handbook and Resource Guide.
 Students who plagiarize will receive a 0.0 in the course.
 In addition, University policy requires that any cheating offense, regardless of the magnitude of the infraction or punishment decided upon by the professor, be reported immediately to the dean of the student's college.
-(See also the[ Academic Integrity](https://www.msu.edu/%7Eombud/academic-integrity/index.html) webpage.)

 It is important to note that plagiarism in the context of this course includes, but is not limited to, directly copying another student’s solutions to assignments; copying materials from online sources, textbooks, or other reference materials without citing those references in your source code or documentation, or having somebody else do your in-class work or homework on your behalf.
 Any work that is done in collaboration with other students should state this explicitly, and have their names as well as yours listed clearly.